 The legislation that sets the framework for the operation of bodies corporate is the Body Corporate and Community Management Act 1997 (the Act).
-The Act applies to all bodies corporate, however to account for variations between schemes, bodies corporate are further classified into one of 5 regulation modules, as shown in the hierarchy table below.
+The Act applies to all bodies corporate, however to account for variations between schemes, bodies corporate are further classified into one of 5 regulation modules.

 There is a statutory form that sets out some of the key operational differences between the 5 modules: